-I’m an argentine born, UK-based writer.
-I hold a BA in Creative Writing from Brunel University (London), I’m a Latin American & Spanish Literature Teacher (Argentina) and I’m currently studying a Modern Languages, Literature and Culture MA at King’s College (London) at which I have been awarded with the Von Schlippenbach PGT bursary and the Cosmo-Davenport Hines poetry prize 2022.
+I’m an Argentine born, UK-based writer.
+I hold a BA in Creative Writing from Brunel University (London), I’m a Latin American & Spanish Literature Teacher (Argentina) and I graduated from a Modern Languages, Literature and Culture MA at King’s College London (London) at which I have been awarded with the Von Schlippenbach PGT bursary and the Cosmo-Davenport Hines poetry prize in 2022.

 I’m the founder and managing director of an organisation called La Ninfa Eco with a team of writers from Europe, the UK, the US and Latin America.